ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding a provider virtual data centers
+# Adding provider virtual data centers
 {: #pvdc-adding-deleting}

 You can scale an {{site.data.keyword.vmware-service_full}} instance in different ways.
 Scaling is used to size the instance properly, based on VMware® workload requirements.
 By creating a provider virtual data center (PVDC), you can increase the size of the {{site.data.keyword.vmware-service_short}} instance.